ResponsiveMenu/Responsive-Menu/readme.txt

 * Remove title section if title and image are empty
 * Added ability to change 3 lines to an x when clicked
 * Added ability to set the minimum width of the menu
-* Added Croatian Translation - Massive thanks to <a href="https://www.facebook.com/pages/Neverone-design/490262371018076">Neverone Design</a> for this!
+* Added Croatian Translation - Massive thanks to Neverone Design for this!

 = 1.8 (26th Mar 2014) =